nathanielfernandes/DiscordSubHub/README.md

 - Reference [Usage](#Usage) to learn about the request formats.

 <br>

+If you are subscribing manually, use this URL: [DiscordSubHub](https://discordsubhub.herokuapp.com/)

 When using the public DiscordSubHub API, use the URL:
 #### POST